Safety Tips

 - Enable two-factor authentication on your email account.

-- Do not share your account credentials with anyone.
+- Never share your account credentials with anyone.

-- Log out of the app on shared devices.
+- Log out of the App on any shared or borrowed devices.

-- Report any suspicious messages, even if you are not sure — we would rather receive a false alarm than miss a real threat.
+- Report suspicious messages even if you're not certain — we'd rather receive a false alarm than miss a real threat.

-If you believe you or someone else is in immediate danger, call 911 (US) or your local emergency number.
+If you believe you or someone else is in immediate danger, call 911 (US) or your local emergency number right away.

 For non-emergency concerns about another user on DancingPartners:

 You are not alone.
-If you are in distress or need support, please reach out:
+If you need support, please reach out to one of these resources:

 | Resource | Contact | Hours |